Federal Employees Dental and Vision Insurance Program

 • Self-Only.
 A self-only enrollment covers only the enrolled employee or annuitant.
 An eligible individual may enroll in self-only even though he or she has one or more family members eligible to be covered.

 • Self Plus One.
 A self plus one enrollment covers the enrolled employee or annuitant plus one person who is eligible as a family member.
 Eligible individuals may enroll in self plus one even though they have more than one eligible family member, but the additional family members are not covered.
-The enrollee must specify during the enrollment process which one eligible family member he or she wishes to cover under a self plus one enrollment.
-The enrollee may change the covered family member to another eligible family member during an open season or because of a qualifying life event.
+The enrollee must specify during the enrollment process which eligible family member he or she wishes to cover under a self plus one enrollment.
+The enrollee may change the covered family member to another eligible family member during an open season or because of a qualifying life event, consistent with that event.

 • Self and Family.
 A self and family enrollment covers the enrolled employee or annuitant and all persons who are eligible as family members (see above).
 Enrollees should list all eligible family members when they enroll in order to ensure timely claim payments.
 All of the enrollee’s eligible family members are automatically covered, even if the enrollee fails to list all of them when enrolling, but claim payments may be delayed for family members who were omitted.
 An eligible individual may enroll in self and family coverage in anticipation of gaining an eligible family member, as described under Qualifying Life Events, below.
-The family member (such as a newly adopted child or a new spouse) is automatically covered by a self and family enrollment from the date he or she becomes a family member.
+The family member (such as a newly adopted child or a new spouse) is automatically covered by a self and family enrollment from the date he or she becomes eligible as a family member.
 However, enrollees should still add new family members to existing self and family enrollments to ensure timely payment of claims.

-For both self plus one and self and family enrollments, when an eligible family member on an existing enrollment loses eligibility (for example, a child reaches age 22) and there is at least one other eligible family member remaining on the enrollment, the enrollee should remove the ineligible family member.
+For both self plus one and self and family enrollments, when an eligible family member on an existing enrollment loses eligibility (for example, a non-disabled child reaches age 22) and there is at least one other eligible family member remaining on the enrollment, the enrollee should remove the ineligible family member.
 Failure to remove ineligible family members does not make them eligible.

 “Dual enrollment” is when an individual is covered under more than one FEDVIP dental enrollment or more than one FEDVIP vision enrollment, for example when two eligible persons, each having children covered under self and family coverage, marry each other.
 Generally, dual enrollment is prohibited except when elimination of the dual enrollment would cause an enrollee or an eligible family member to lose coverage.
 Guidance on situations that are considered to be dual enrollment that must be rectified and the steps to be taken are in Benefits Administration Letter 10-202 at www.opm.gov/retirement-services/publications-forms/benefits-administration-letters.